Blady-Com/gnoga/docs/user_guide.md

       - A Singleton Application
       - A Multi Connect Application
       - A Multi Connect Application for a Single User
-   * Getting around the Gnoga packages
+   * Getting around Gnoga
+      - The Gnoga directory structure
+      - Directory structure when developing apps
+      - Directory structure when deploying apps
+      - Application, Types, Gui, Server, Client
+      - Plugin, Modules
+      - Tags bound in Gnoga
    * Gnoga concepts
       - Multi Connect, data and exceptions
       - Views
       - In and out of the DOM
       - Display, Visible, Hidden
       - Native applications
-      - Tags bound in Gnoga

 ## Introduction to Gnoga
 ### What is Gnoga